-There’s just something uniquely wholesome about the British Countryside, a holistic quality that renders it incomparable to anywhere else in the universe.
+There’s just something uniquely wholesome about the British Countryside, a holistic quality that renders it incomparable to anywhere else.
 The Peak District is one of our many treasured expanses, originally England’s first ever National Park thanks to its awe-inspiring raw beauty.

 Around four hours after stocking up on plenty of nourishment for the road trip up from London, we made our way through the mystical November fog that shrouded the peak of our destination.
 Rolling across the gravel into a magical, dimly lit hideaway, we were given a warm welcome at reception by the lovely Jo, who handed us the keys to our nest for the weekend.

 Haddon Grove Farm Cottages is an award-winning hamlet of luxury cottage accommodation situated just outside the historic market town of Bakewell, in the heart of the beautiful Peak District National park.